rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## SDLC / Process
 * Leads SE/Sr. developers through the Enova development process.
 * Leads a Ranger squad working with a Core team to deliver projects within the Enova process.
+* Familiar with release management within Enova and works to evolve and improve it
+* Sharing knowledge/wisdom/experiences outside of the team e.g. blog, talk etc

 ## APIs
-* Proficiency with the design and use of APIs  and considering the real world implications with networking, security and performance
+* Expert with the design and use of APIs  and considering the real world implications with networking, security and performance

 ## Mobile UX
 * Can comfortabliy talk about Mobile UX on different devices
 * Can describe the difference between web users, mobile web users and native users
 * You will consider the implications of the product, its customers, their cultural differences and technological differences when making technology recommendations
+* Should be able to idetify platform features suitable to enhance the product

 ## Mobile Security
 * Understands the main areas of Mobile Security and the main Vectors of attack